You've safely landed on the biographical and professional introduction web site for Zachary "Zac" Hester of Colorado Springs, CO.

 I was formerly employed as an aviation software engineer at Garmin International.
 I specialize in low-level interfaces to peripherals (drivers), high-speed data buses, and real-time digital signal processing.

-I am an adjunct professor in the CSIT (computer science and information technology) department at Johnson County Community College.
+I have been an adjunct professor in the CSIT (computer science and information technology) department at Johnson County Community College.

 My core interest in engineering is systematic problem-solving.
 While my degree focuses on electronic design engineering, I am more than competent in analog/RF design, I am an expert-level software developer in a wide array of environments, and I greatly enjoy mechanical design as a hobby.
 I believe my strongest ability in engineering is the design and construction of tools that help people do their job better, faster, cheaper, and with less effort.

 I am a firm believer in the value of a well-rounded individual.
 I bring my energy and passion to all aspects of my life.
 Compared to most new engineers, I am well-read, and I have a far stronger interest in literature, history, sociology, etymology, philology, and theoretical science.
-I am a self-taught student of musical theory, and play the guitar (classical and rythm).
+I am a self-taught student of musical theory, and play the guitar.

 I am a physically active person who enjoys just about anything a person can do outdoors.
 I regularly compete in triathlons.
 I have completed two marathons and numerous other running/endurance races.
 I have been technical rock climbing since 1993.
 I have climbed several mountains over 14,000 feet in elevation.
 I am a PADI-certified SCUBA diver.
-I hike, mountain bike, backpack, disc golf, footbag, and ride my bike to work every day.
+I hike, mountain bike, backpack, disc golf, and footbag.

 My most important role, however, is dad.
 I married a cute science teacher 2004.
 We have two crazy kids who have made me happier than I ever could have imagined.